euphonie/study-notes/Engineering Tools/Cloud/GCP/GAE.md

 Platform as a Service.
 App Engine manages the hardware and networking infrastructure required to run code.
 - Easy deployment, maintenance and scalability
+- Suited for applications where the workload is highly variable or unpredictable, web applications and mobile backends
+- Two environments
+	- Standard
+	- Flexible
+- Automatically scales app in response to the traffic
 - Provides
 	- No-SQL databases
 	- In-Memory caching